saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 1. Select a image from the left panel.
 2. Click on the Square like shape left to the image.
 3. Drag on the image where Box is to be drawn.
-4. Fill / Select the lable in pop up.
+4. Fill / Select the label in pop up.
 5. Repeat for All the images.
 Note: Image can be zoomed , dragged aside also.
 Try all the icons left to the image.